Corded suction

 Common cautions

 Weight 28%.
-This axis evaluates Safety System with criteria specific to the category and buyer route.
+This axis evaluates Safety system with criteria specific to the category and buyer route.

 Technical measures